jreovito/R-assignment/README.md

 # R Assignment

 #### This github repo contains the file outcomes of this code, the initial files needed to run, and my R script.
-## My script can be found in the R-Assignment.R file
+## My script can be found in the R-Assignment.R file or Script.Rmd!